team23/django_cloneable/README.rst

     assert diabolo.ingredients.all() == [tomatos, cheese, chili]

 As shown in the example, you can provide the ``attrs`` that shall be replaced in the cloned object.
-That let's you change the cloned instance before it gets saved.
+That lets you change the cloned instance before it gets saved.
 By default the clone will be saved to the database, so that it has ``pk`` when it gets returned.

 There are numerous hooks on how you can modify the cloning logic.
-The best was to learn about them is to have a look at the implementation of ``CloneableMixin``.
+The best way to learn about them is to have a look at the implementation of ``CloneableMixin``.